DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 1. Navigate to one of the furniture sections, for instance **Chairs**, and select **Add to cart**.
 2. Click on **Cart**, click **Checkout**.
 3. Add the **assertion** “Test text is present on the active page” to confirm the words “Thank you” are on the page.
-   **Note**: Your last browser test step must be an **assertion**.
-This will ensure your test ended up on the expected page and found the expected element.
+   **Note**: Your final browser test step must be an **assertion**.
+This will ensure your test ended up on an expected page and found the expected element.
 4. Save the test.

 {{< img src="getting_started/synthetics/record-test.gif" alt="Record test steps"  style="width:90%;">}}